Go back to Resources

 Triplebyte vs. Adecco

-Adecco’s talent-sourcing service leverages plenty of industry experience, which already sets it apart from Triplebyte.
+Adecco’s talent-sourcing service leverages significant industry experience, which already sets it above Triplebyte in at least one regard.
 But that’s not the only reason to consider it when hiring developers.

 • Adecco’s talent pool includes developers from entry-level through elite level, all specializing in various fields.

-If you have a problem with monopolistic or overly large companies, you might not like Adecco and its vast library of several other brands, including Hired.com.
-But even less desirable is the generality of its careers; the platform caters to industries like finance, business, healthcare, transportation, public services, and law, in addition to tech.
+If you have a problem with monopolistic or overly large companies, you might not like Adecco and its ungainly library of several other brands, including Hired.com.
+But even less desirable is its failure to specialize; the platform caters to other industries like finance, business, healthcare, transportation, public services, and law.
+It’s hard to be a great developer hiring platform with one foot in tech and the other in a host of other industries.

 Adecco also doesn’t disclose its pricing information to the general public.
-What’s more, it doesn’t handle onboarding or offer any trial periods.
+It also doesn’t handle onboarding or offer any trial periods or cost savings.

 5. Toptal

 When it comes to freelancing, Toptal is among the best-known platforms on the planet.
 With about 4,000 freelancers in its ecosystem, it’s not as big as Adecco or Arc.dev.
 It’s also not as robust in tech talent sourcing as Terminal.
-However, it’s a great alternative to Triplebyte for hiring tech talent in particular.
+However, it’s a great alternative to Triplebyte for hiring tech talent, albeit underperforming compared to platforms that focus on the tech industry.

 Triplebyte vs. Toptal

-Toptal already has the advantage of being a far more active and non-downsized company, compared with Triplebyte.
-It also offers additional benefits:
+Toptal already has the advantage of being a far more active and non-downsized company than Triplebyte.
+Consider the following other ways in which Toptal is a better option than Triplebyte:

-• Toptal’s pricing is out there for all to see, which can’t be said for Triplebyte.
-Even some of the alternatives we have discussed so far, other than Terminal, are not as open with their costs.
-Its hourly rates for software engineers typically fall between $60 and $200, plus a monthly subscription fee.
-Depending on your hire’s skill and experience level, it can be as affordable as Triplebyte.
+• Toptal’s pricing is transparent and readily available, which can’t be said for Triplebyte.
+Even some of the alternatives we have discussed so far, except Terminal, are not as open with their costs.

 • Like Terminal.io (and unlike Triplebyte), Toptal has a two-week free trial period.